 \section{Kinematic distances versus the Gaia measurements}

-We compare kinematic distances obtained using CO (Section 3.1) with the Gaia Early Data Release 3 catalog \citep{brown21}.
-We cross-correlate 49 YSOs in the IRAS 22147 region with the catalog by \cite{gaia21}, which provides photogeometric distances for 1.35 billion Gaia targets.
+We compared kinematic distances obtained using CO (Section \ref{sec:dist}) with the Gaia Early Data Release 3 catalog \citep{brown21}.
+We cross-correlated 49 YSOs in the IRAS 22147 region with the catalog by \cite{gaia21}, which provides photogeometric distances for 1.35 billion Gaia targets.
 The distances are determined using a probabilistic approach involving information about the colors and apparent magnitudes of stars.

 Twelve Gaia targets are found within $\sim$1 arc sec separation from YSOs in the IRAS 22147 region ($\sim$25\% of all YSOs).
 The remaining YSOs are located more than $\sim$2.5 arcsec away from the Gaia targets, and are unlikely to be their true counterparts.
-Table \ref{t:gaia} shows the comparison of the distances obtained toward the matched sources using the CO emission (Section 3.1) and the photogeometric distances from Gaia \citep{gaia21}.
+Table \ref{t:gaia} shows the comparison of the distances obtained toward the matched sources using the CO emission (Section \ref{sec:dist}) and the photogeometric distances from Gaia \citep{gaia21}.
 Figure \ref{gaia} shows the same information in a graphical way, illustrating the uncertainties of the Gaia measurements.
 The uncertainties of the kinematic distances from CO depend on the accuracy of the rotational curves and proper motions of the sources, and may be probably as high as 50\% of the quoted values.